FloyedShen/Plasticity_Driven_Learning_Framework/README.md

-# Code for Metaplasticity: Unifying Learning and Homeostatic Plasticity in Spiking Neural Networks
+# Code for Learning the Plasticity: Plasticity-Driven Learning Framework in Spiking Neural Networks

 ## Requirements